-OpenDaylight’s YANG Tools project, nick-named yangtools, forms the bottom-most layer of OpenDaylight as an application platform.
-It defines and implements interfaces for modeling, storing and transforming data modeled in RFC7950, a.k.a.
-YANG 1.1 — such as a YANG parser and compiler.
+OpenDaylight’s YANG Tools project, forms the bottom-most layer of OpenDaylight as an application platform.
+It defines and implements interfaces for modeling, storing and transforming data modeled in RFC7950, known as YANG 1.1 — such as a YANG parser and compiler.

-Pantheon engineers started yangtools some 5 years ago, originally supporting RFC6020, going through a number of verions, before finally releasing yangtools-1.0.0 and with it semantic versioning as an API contract.
-Since then we have retrofitted original RFC6020 metamodel to support RFC7950 and implemented the corresponding parser bits, which were finalized in yangtools-1.2.0, hich shipped with Nitrogen Simultaneous Release.
+Pantheon engineers started developing yangtools some 5 years ago.
+It originally supported RFC6020, going through a number of different versions.
+After releasing yangtools-1.0.0, we introduced semantic versioning as an API contract.
+Since then, we have retrofitted original RFC6020 meta-model to support RFC7950.
+We also implemented the corresponding parser bits, which were finalized in yangtools-1.2.0 and shipped with the Nitrogen Simultaneous Release.

-This release entered its development phase on August 14, 2017 and yangtools-2.0.0 was released on November 27, 2017, which is when the search of an integration window started.
-Eventhough we had the most critical downstream integration patches prepared, most of downstreams did not have their patches even started.
-Integration work and coordination was quickly escalated to the TSC and the integration finally kicked off on January 11, 2018.
+This release entered its development phase on August 14th 2017. yangtools-2.0.0 was released on November 27th 2017, which is when the search of an integration window started.
+Even though we had the most critical downstream integration patches prepared, most of down-streams did not have their patches even started.
+Integration work and coordination was quickly escalated to the TSC.
+The integration finally kicked off on January 11, 2018.

-The integration was mostly complicated by the fact that odlparent-3.0.x was riding with us, along with the usual Karaf/Jetty/Jersey/Jackson integration mess, but it is now sorted out, with angtools-2.0.1 being the release to be shipped in Oxygen Simultanenous Release.
+Integration was mostly complicated by the fact that odlparent-3.0.x was riding with us, along with the usual Karaf/Jetty/Jersey/Jackson integration mess.
+It is now sorted out, with yangtools-2.0.1 being the release to be shipped in the Oxygen simultaneous Release.

 - 309 commits

 - 45014 deletions(-)

 The most user-visible change is that in-memory data tree now enforces mandatory leaf node presence for operational store by default.
 This can be tweaked via the DataTreeConfiguration interface on a per-instance basis, if need be, but we recommend against switching it off.